CSC207-2022F-UofT/course-project-rogap-game/README.md

 # RoGap Game

 ## Introduction
-This is rogue-like game that was born with inspiration from the passion of the aspiring software engineers (the contributors) found below.
+A rogue-like game developed by a group of University of Toronto computer science students interested in game development and eager to apply concepts learned in class.
+Throughout the development of this game, each student followed SOLID and Clean Architecture principles when contributing to the code base.
+This allowed students to practice good coding habits and ensure their code was always maintainable and easily extensible.

 ## How to play RoGap
 Once the game is run, the instructions are on the screen making it user-friendly and easy to understand.

 ## The Goal of the Game
 Explore the map and battle enemies!
-Defeat enemies to get money and further enhance your abilities!
+Defeat enemies, collect money, and search for the key!
 To enchance your abilities, visit the shopkeeper and his store.
-At the store, you are able to purchase various different items/potions.
+At his store, purchase various items and potions using the money you have collected.
 Each item applies a unique buff and helps you on your way to achieving your final goal!
-Find the key and travel to the next world!

 ## Game demo
 This is ongoing...!